At a glance

 - Investor A plans to sell its investment on December 31, 2032 for an estimated residual value of $50,000 pursuant to a put right in the partnership agreement.

 - Investor A will receive cash distributions, which it expects to amount to $2,000 per year, based on a fixed percentage of the project’s net cash flow over the life of the project.

 This example assumes that all cash flows, except for the initial investment, occur on December 31 of each year.
 Depreciation expense is computed for book and tax purposes using the straight-line method with a 10 year life.

 Investor A has elected to use PAM to account for its tax equity investments in this type of tax credit program in accordance with paragraph ASC 323-740-25-4.
 All of the criteria described in paragraph ASC 323-740-25-1 are met.

-How should Investor A account for its tax equity investment under PAM?
+How should Investor A determine its annual amortization and recognize cash proceeds for its tax equity investment under PAM?